m-YoC/HTN/README.md

 # HTN: Hyper Triple Numbers Library

+ (!
+Broken English)
  Automatic forward-mode differential library.
  We can calculate gradient vector and hessian matrix automatically.
  This library uses [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) and [ViennaCL](http://viennacl.sourceforge.net/doc/index.html) library.

  The library is MIT Lisence but Lisences of Eigen and ViennaCL library take over each one.

- HTN's calculation is based on maltivariate Taylor expansion version of dual number.
+ HTN's calculation is based on maltivariate Taylor expansion version of dual numbers.

  ## Example Code